 - Rule 3200 sets out Dealer Members’ obligations when opening new accounts and maintaining existing accounts.
 Rule 3200 is divided into seven parts as follows:

-sets out Dealer Members’ obligation to identify each client and to learn and remain informed of the essential facts about each client, account and order accepted.
+sets out Dealer Members’ obligation to know and identify each client and to learn and remain informed of the essential facts about each client, account and order accepted.

 Part B – Requirements for Client Accounts: